sw-craftsmanship-dojo/runbook/python-repository.md

 pipenv install pytest pytest-cov pytest-watch pytest-pspec pytest-describe --dev
 ```

-This creates a new Pip environment where each of the packages are installed.
+This creates a new Pip environment where each of the packages is installed.
 We are using Pytest and extensions of pytest to do our testing.

 After you have run that command successfully you will see that you have a Pipfile, which lists all of the packages you've installed as development packages.
 You also have a Pipfile.lock which lists out what exactly is installed, along with the dependencies and the versions used.

 3. Configure pytest
-Next we have to configure pytest.
+Next, we have to configure pytest.
 So you can create a pytest.ini file, and in it paste:

 ```python
 [pytest]